-One of the most often wondered questions is what electrical devices you can bring from the US.
+One of the most often asked questions is what electrical devices you can bring from the US.
 The UK has a completely different electrical standard, voltage, frequency and plug type.
 This website and its author(s) will not be held responsible for any accidents or lawsuits that occur from following this advice, it is not professional electrician advice.

 Basics

-There are four differences between using US appliances in the UK : the voltage ( US = 120V, UK = 240V ), the number of watts the product draws (different for each product), the frequency ( US = 60 Hz, UK = 50 Hz ), and the plug on the power cord.
-In order to convert, you must use a transformer, which is a unit that you plug into the wall and then plug your American appliances into.
-(I’ve heard some of these smaller transformers can be found at American stores like Target for about ten dollars, but they may not be very good quality. ) The transformer will “step down” in voltage from 240 to 120v.
+The transformer will “step down” in voltage from 240 to 120v.
 From there you may want to plug in a US-style power strip and provide current for several products. you need to consider how many watts your transformer is providing (all transformers should clearly indicate this).
 The more wattage required by the electrical item(s), the bigger (and more expensive) the transformer will need to be.
 Add up all the watts that every one of the components will draw that will be turned on at the same time, then multiply by about 1.25 for good measure, and that’s about the size you need.
 So if you have three components drawing 30 watts each, get a transformer than delivers about 115 watts.
 Don’t try to draw more than what the transformer provides: you will be risking the health of you and your electronic components!

 UK outlets provide a frequency of 50 Hz.
 Transformers do not provide a conversion to US 60 Hz; you are stuck with UK 50 Hz.
 The only electrical products that need concern you regarding this frequency mismatch are products that contain motors (i.e. things that run fans, spin wheels, rotate things, etc. like hair dryers, record players).
 But...there are two kinds of motors that will be found inside electrical products, and one type is affected by the frequency, while the other is not.
 Synchronous motors are affected by the frequency mismatch.
 When such a motor made for 60 Hz receives 50 Hz, it runs at 5/6 speed.
 You will generally find that any product that contains a motor that runs at high speed (e.g. hair dryer), or must drive something with great force (e. g. power drill) will be a synchronous motor.
 DC motors are not affected by the frequency mismatch, because the motor runs on DC (for which frequency is irrelevant) and the DC current is supplied internally by the product.
 Thus, as long as the product gets current from a proper transformer, the motor inside will run at the correct speed.
 Generally, any product which requires only a small motor (e.g. Walkman cassette player, computer disc drive) uses its own low-voltage (5 or 12 volts) DC motor.
 Some products (rare, and perhaps even illegal by UL standards) are rated for no lower than 60 Hz, and will overheat when supplied with 50 Hz.
 The only way you can be sure is to find out the minimum frequency that the product may be run at (which should be 50), for which may need a trained electrician if the manual doesn’t say so.
 But if the item is a modern product by a company with a good reputation, you probably needen’t worry.